carlosvelosos/finance-tracker/TABLE_HEADER_IMPROVEMENTS.md

 - **Faster navigation**: Easier to find specific files in the table
 - **Reduced clutter**: Focus on the actual file structure rather than report metadata
 - **Consistent formatting**: All headers follow the same display pattern
+- **Interactive feedback**: Column headers highlight when functions are selected, showing file relationships at a glance
+- **Visual context**: Instantly see which files contain the selected function across the entire analysis

 ## Examples